davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Something Has Gone Very Wrong

+Stepping back for a minute, something is starting to feel really wrong about this whole consensus thing.

+We started out with such a simple goal: all we wanted was one distributed variable, and it only took us about 30 seconds to come up with a simple and pretty robust algorithm.
+The one little thing our first draft was missing was fault tolerance.
+But as soon as we started trying to make our variable fault-tolerant, all of a sudden everything was like "heartbeat this," "split brain that," broken failover algorithms, broken split-vote-tiebreaking rules . . . we ended up in a labrynth of dead ends in a sea of ever-growing complexity, and now we're walking away with almost nothing to show for it all.
+What *happened?*

+An entire generation of distributed systems researchers got nerd-sniped answering that question.

 TODO take a second to reflect on what a simple problem we were trying to solve, how simple our solution was initially, how we added a simple requirement, and suddenly ended up in a labrynth of ever-growing complexity and dead ends.
 Something has gone very wrong in our lives.
 It doesn't feel like the problem should be this hard, right?
 Then say yeah, other people thought so too.
 And lead into the whole industry getting stuck, what you do when you're stuck, FLP, yadda yadda.
 Part of this discussion can preview FLP by pointing out the weird way we keep getting dead-ended, first by creating an algorithm which is not fault tolerant, then trying to fix that and ending up with agreement violations.